 Dr Emma-Louise Anderson

-- Areas of expertise: International development; global health; gender; African agency; African; Malawi; qualitative research methods
+- Areas of expertise: Global development; global health; health diplomacy; African agency; gender; Malawi; qualitative research methods

 - Email: E.L.Anderson@leeds.ac.uk